 How to avoid a stuck mash and dry-firing the heating element

 Water heating elements should always be completely immersed in water to ensure that heat is quickly dissipated.
-If not, the element could overheat and melt.
+If not, the element could overheat and melt or at the least, sugars will likely scorch on the exposed element ruining your beer with a burnt/ash flavor.
 Many brewers have brewed hundreds of batches of beer without a single failure, but if it does occur, melting a heating element by dry-firing is not a fun experience, not to mention it could ruin the batch.
 When they fail, elements sometimes have complete external failure (like the photo on the right) or just fail internally as is often evidence by a heat discoloration on the element (like in the photo below).
 Having a backup replacement element will come in handy if your element ever fails, but here are a few suggestions on how to help avoid failure in the first place.During Mash

 Third, if circulating during the mash, or during vorlauf, if the water level starts to rise in the Colander, it means wort is being pumped out of the bottom faster than it is being replenished and it should be slowed; in time, the element will be exposed and could be damaged.
 To prevent the pump from moving wort to quickly, install a valve on the downstream side of the pump (either on the pump outlet or on the Mash Colander port) and partially close it to slow the amount of wort moved out of the bottom.
 (Don't close a valve before the pump as this 'starves' the pump and can damage it.)
 If grain that has fallen through the Colander plugs the pump line, attach the pump intake line to the cone side-racking port, rather than the bottom port of the fermenter.